 Year after year, Automake had drifted away from its initial design: construct Makefile.in by assembling various Makefile fragments.
-In 1.4, lots of Makefile rules are being emitted at various places in the automake script itself; this does not help ensuring a consistent treatment of these rules (for instance making sure that user-defined rules override Automake's own rules).
-One of Akim's goal was moving all these hard-coded rules to separate Makefile fragments, so the logic could be centralized in a Makefile fragment processor.
+In 1.4, lots of Makefile rules are being emitted at various places in the automake script

 Another significant contribution of Akim is the interface with the "trace" feature of Autoconf.
 The way to scan configure.in at this time was to read the file and grep the various macro of interest to Automake.
 Doing so could break in many unexpected ways; automake could miss some definition (for instance AC_SUBST([\$1], [\$2]) where the arguments are known only when M4 is run), or conversely it could detect some macro that was not expanded (because it is called conditionally).
 In the CVS version of Autoconf, Akim had implemented the --trace option, which provides accurate information about where macros are actually called and with what arguments.
 Akim will equip Automake with a second configure.in scanner that uses this --trace interface.
 Since it was not sensible to drop the Autoconf 2.13 compatibility yet, this experimental scanner was only used when an environment variable was set, the traditional grep-scanner being still the default.